2024-10-28

 A related rant can be found here: michael.gr - On JUnit's random order of test method execution.

-Why should I care for running test methods of ancestors first?
+Why should I care for running test methods in ascending order of inheritance?

 This feature of Testana might be irrelevant to you if you never use inheritance in test classes, but I do, and I consider it very important.
 I also consider the typical behavior of existing test frameworks on this matter very annoying, because they tend to do the exact opposite of what is useful.

 To make the example more specific, CollectionTest is likely to add an item to the collection and then check whether the collection contains the item.
-If this test fails, then there is absolutely no point in proceeding with tests of ArrayListTest which will, for example, try adding multiple items to the collection and check to make sure that IndexOf() returns the right results.
+If this test fails, there is absolutely no point in proceeding with tests of ArrayListTest which will, for example, add multiple items to the collection and check to make sure that IndexOf() returns the right results.

 Again, existing test frameworks tend to handle this in a way which is exactly the opposite of what we would want: they execute the descendant (more specialized) methods first, and the ancestor (more general) methods last.